stroyer

 Lean Into the Pain: Why Journaling Is the First Thing a Top Brain Surgeon Recommends

-Editor's Note: Zulekha Ali, a regular contributor to ABeautifulVoice.org, writes about Sanjay Gupta's wisdom in a voice reflective of the perspective of the ranchers.
-We three (my parents and I) engaged in all kinds of journaling - in addition to my own reflective writing at the end of the [...]
+Editor's Note: Zulekha Ali, a regular contributor to ABeautifulVoice.org, writes about Sanjay Gupta's wisdom in a voice which reflects the ranchers' perspective.
+We three (my parents and I) engaged in all kinds of journaling - in addition to my own reflective writing at the end of the day.
+Dr. [...]

 365 Ways to Say I Care